elben/elben.github.io/posts/2016-08-13-art-philosophy-in-programming.markdown

 ---
-title: "Art and Philosophy in Programming"
+postTitle: "Art and Philosophy in Programming"
 categories: blog
 ---